 Do give an overview of the node's functionality:

-**Node2D** 2D game object, parent of all 2D related nodes.
-Has a position, rotation, scale and z-index.
+**Node2D** A 2D game object, inherited by all 2D-related nodes.
+Has a position, rotation, scale, and Z index.

 Use the node's full description to provide more information, and a code example, if possible.

 Some methods return important values.
 Describe them at the end of the

 description, ideally on a new line.
 No need to mention the return values

 Vector2 move ( Vector2 rel_vec ) [...]
 The returned vector is how much movement was remaining before being stopped.

 Vector2 move ( Vector2 rel_vec ) [...]
 Returns the remaining movement before the body was stopped.